fatihguzel/node-package-cleaner/README.md

 ## Development Stage:

 Please note that this library is currently in development.
 Features and functionality may change as we work towards a stable release.
-We appreciate your feedback and contributions during this phase.
+We appreciate your feedback and contributions during this phase.This library is designed exclusively for Node.js server projects.
+It does not support other platforms or technologies.
+To ensure optimal performance and compatibility, please use this library within a Node.js environment.

 ## Features